GeoFlood (v1.0.0): Computational model for overland flooding: Malpasset Outburst-Flood Simulations

 \subsection{Historical Background}

-The Malpasset Dam is situated approximately $12$~\unit{km} upstream from the town of Frejus, France.
+The Malpasset Dam is situated approximately $12$~\unit{km} upstream from the town of Fr\'{e}jus, France (\Fig{map_qgis}).
 This thin-arch dam was constructed in a narrow gorge above the Reyran River valley in order to impound a reservoir with a storage capacity of $55106~\unit{m}^3$.
-Upon reaching reservoir capacity, the dam failed suddenly and catastrophically on December $2^{nd}$, $1959$ at $21:14$~\unit{hours} (generating an acoustic shock wave observed in Frejus, suggesting a nearly instantaneous failure).
+Upon reaching reservoir capacity, the dam failed suddenly and catastrophically on December 2, $1959$ at $21$:$14$~\unit{hours} (generating an acoustic shock wave witnessed by residents in Fr\'{e}jus, suggesting a nearly instantaneous failure).
 The dam had a maximum height of $66.5$~\unit{m} and a crest span of $223$~\unit{m}.
 Only remnants of the dam's arch remained after the failure, with significant erosion of the adjacent rock bank.
-Subsequent investigations suggest that the arch dislodged from its base leading to a rapid sequential collapse \citep{valiani2002case}.
+Subsequent investigations suggest the arch dislodged from its base leading to a rapid sequential collapse \citep{valiani2002case}.

-The catastrophic breach led to a rapid flood wave that descended through the channelized ravine, eventually inundating the wide floodplain adjacent to the Mediterranean and surrounding Frejus.
-The event resulted in $433$ fatalities and significant infrastructure damages, including the obliteration of a $1.5$~\unit{km} section of freeway and an adjoining bridge, and extensive flooding of Frejus.
-The downstream displacement of massive blocks indicated the power of the flood.
+The catastrophic breach led to a rapid flood wave that descended through a channelized ravine, eventually inundating the wide floodplain adjacent to the Mediterranean and surrounding Fr\'{e}jus.
+The event resulted in $433$ fatalities and significant infrastructure damages, including the obliteration of a $1.5$-\unit{km} section of highway and an adjoining bridge, and extensive flooding of Fr\'{e}jus.
+The downstream displacement of massive concrete blocks indicated the power of the flood.
 The flood waves rose to $\approx 20$~\unit{m} above the original riverbed.
 A complete description of this event can be found in \cite{boudou2017analysis}.